 I made a couple of batches of these, and I realized that 12 is the perfect number with this cookie dough recipe.
 Rolling the dough too thin leads to messy looking bears, but a thick dough holds up well to the almond placement.

 I hope you'll give these Maple Almond Bear Hug Protein Cookies a try!
-I'm already planning other flavor combinations.
-Feel free to leave a comment with your requests!

 - Mix almond butter, water, maple syrup, vanilla, and salt.
 Mix well.